 Getting hands-on is the best way to learn – here’s a sneek peek from a recent video sharing a few of my tips on container gardening:

-Sunday, 1 December @ 8.30am – 10.30am – ‘Seedy Sunday: Seed, Plant & Crop Swap’.
-Join me for the last workshop for 2013 – in the spirit of giving at this time of year, the idea is to share or swap something from our gardens with each other and chat about surviving summer in the sub-tropics.
-Come along for a free social morning and bring something to share – it might be a bunch of herbs or surplus produce, some seeds or a few cuttings that are growing well in your garden, photos, garden journal, a bulb, seedling or perhaps a tip or book you’ve found helpful.
+Sunday, 6 April @ 10.30am – 12.00pm – ‘Seedy Sunday: Seed Saving & Plant Swap’.
+Join me for a free social morning to discuss autumn crop planting in the sub-tropics.
+Come along and share any seeds or cuttings that are growing well in your garden at this time of year or just soak up local knowledge to learn what to grow and how to seed save.
+It’s a great way for everyone to grow their garden for free.
+If the weather is kind and not wet or humid, we’ll process more seeds to share/swap.
+Venue: Sweethearts Cafe, 2 Anzac Street (cnr Rosebed Street), Eudlo, Sunshine Coast.
+No need to book – just turn up!
 If you’re new, come and tell us about your garden – we enjoy listening to what others are doing or plan to do.
 It’s a great way for everyone to learn, grow their garden for free and connect with like-minded members in the community – we’ve formed some wonderful friendships this way.
-If the weather is kind and not wet or humid, we’ll process more seeds to share/swap.
 Venue: Sweethearts Cafe, 2 Anzac Street (cnr Rosebed Street), Eudlo, Sunshine Coast.
 Free – No need to book – just turn up!
 Click here for more details.